Why Peanut Free

 What is Peanut-Free Birdseed?

-Peanut-free birdseed is birdseed produced without peanuts and without peanut cross-contact during sourcing, manufacturing, or packaging.
+Peanut-free birdseed is birdseed produced without peanuts and without peanut cross-contact during sourcing, manufacturing, and packaging.
 It's designed for households, schools, and community environments where peanut exposure must be carefully avoided.

 Because peanuts are widely used in conventional birdseed and in the facilities where it's manufactured, and because allergen labelling on pet food (including birdseed) is voluntary, certified peanut-free birdseed helps families and institutions make clearer, safer choices.